cclancy97/Cantina/README.md

 ---
 Side note: there may be such a thing as too many comments after looking at this.
 I did also attempt to solve this using an http request instead of having the file locally, but it seemed like locally was the way to go.

+Update: Upon further research, implementing this in python seems like it would be an easier solution and just a better tool for the job.
+Potentially ruby as well might be better.

 I appreciate your time and consideration!
 ---